Marshallton Inn

+The Marshallton Inn, also known as The General Wayne Inn, is an historic inn and tavern that is located in West Bradford Township, Chester County, Pennsylvania.

+Located in the Marshallton Historic District, it was added to the National Register of Historic Places in 1977.

+History and architectural features

-Marshallton Inn, also known as The General Wayne Inn, is a historic inn and tavern located in West Bradford Township, Chester County, Pennsylvania.
-The original section was built about 1790, and subsequently enlarged with five additions.
-It is a 2 1/2-story, fieldstone and frame structure in an Early Federal style.
-It was originally built as a residence, but converted to an inn and tavern by 1814.
+The original section of this historic structure was built circa 1790, and was subsequently enlarged with five additions.
+It is a two-and-one-half-story, fieldstone and frame structure that was designed in an Early Federal style.
+Originally built as a residence, it was converted to an inn and tavern by 1814.
 It continues to operate as a tavern and restaurant.

 It was added to the National Register of Historic Places in 1977.
 It is located in the Marshallton Historic District.